-Food availability is a condition which food is available fulfilled by domestic production national stock and import if two main sources could not meet a demand (Undang-Undang Republik Indonesia Nomor 18 Tentang Pangan Tahun 2012/Law of Republik of Indonesia Number 18 about Food, 2012).
+Food availability is a condition which food is available fulfilled by domestic production, national stock and import if two main sources could not meet a demand (Undang-Undang Republik Indonesia Nomor 18 Tentang Pangan Tahun 2012/Law of Republik of Indonesia Number 18 about Food, 2012).
 Main food of the most Indonesian people is rice, so food availability means rice availability.
 Food availability is difference between supply and demand.
 Rice supply is consist of domestic production, national stok and import minus export, while rice demand is consist of direct and indirect comsumption, seed, loss and waste, and others.

 Since 1986 Indonesia has been being a rice net importer country which showed that domestic production could not fulfill demand.
 Effort for increasing production has been being done over and over, but demand has not fufill yet, so import is still needed.
 Importing rice should be determined exactly for assuring availability and protecting domestic producer.
-Lack of import would not meet demand, otherwise too much import would make over supply declining of price that could make farmer and producer loss, so determining amport need to know condition of supply and demand.

-production and import need time, so prediction is needed for making plan which would be suitable in the future.
-Prediction of rice supply and demand in ment view years must be based on certain forecasting methode.
-According to the be found: (1) estimation of need and domestic production to predict import; of rice supply and demand as a base to make policy for better food availability to test accuration of Indonesian rice supply and demand in was made in 2006 by Prayuginingsih (2007).
-Accuration was based on between official source and forecasting, the more deviation the more non accurate. source was published by Pusdatin (Pusat Data dan Sistem Informasi Pertanian/ and Agriculture Information System) Ministry of Agriculture, Republik of covered national scale for knowing and describing rice supply and demand domestic market.
+Lack of import would not meet demand, otherwise too much import would make over supply much cause declining of price that could make farmer and producer loss, so determining in a moort need to know condition of supply and demand. production and import need time, so prediction is needed for making plan monitor which would be suitable in the future.
+Prediction of rice supply and demand in the next view years must be based on certain forecasting methode.
+According to the will be found: (1) estimation of need and domestic production to predict import; nation of rice supply and demand as a base to make policy for better food availability month field covered national scale for knowing and describing rice supply and demand and a domestic market.
 Domestic market was choosen because this study was focused and availability at domestic field.

+This study was proposed to test accuration of Indonesian rice supply and demand in was made in 2006 by Prayuginingsih (2007).
+Accuration was based on between official source and forecasting, the more deviation the more non accurate. source was published by Pusdatin (Pusat Data dan Sistem Informasi Pertanian/ motion Data and Agriculture Information System) Ministry of Agriculture, Republik of mut of Study method.
+Descriptive and comparative method.
+Descriptive method was used made estematic description, factual and accurate about the facts.
+While comparative and wass used for comparing some conditions.